Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Line 18 : well on your own way to oblivion where you will

 Line 21 : battle in a book

-Repeated words and phrases are used a little ironically because when you repeat something it is easier to remember or is a method used to retain information.
+Repeated words and phrases are used a little ironically because repeating something makes it easier to remember.
+It is a method used to retain information.
 Note: